WilliamChiu/chilly.blue/_posts/2017-03-02-music-&-love.markdown

 Pieces aren't meant to be smashed out.
 Then again, some would react to my hedonism with disgust.
 Free spirited tempo and loose interpretations of dynamics.
-A couple of ignored of shrugged off Italian phrases.
+A couple of ignored or shrugged off Italian phrases.
 Sticky sustain pedal.

 And yet, I take just as much pleasure from beating the shit out of that piano.